 In this case, choosing a business isn’t our own belief in what we want.
 It creates an inner conflict within us – heart vs. the mind.
 On one side of the equation is what we want; on the other side, it is the conditioned belief that what we want is wrong.

 Now, what do we choose?

-This inner conflict creates suffering that we usually solve by burying our desires and we choose to go with the logical side.
+This inner conflict creates suffering that we usually solve by burying our desires, and we choose to go with the logical side.
 We numb and suppress uncomfortable feelings that are related to re-experiencing similar painful situations.

-Yet when we don’t heal our patterns (our dysfunctional blueprint), we keep repeating the same wrong choices over again.
+Yet when we don’t heal our patterns (our dysfunctional blueprint), we keep repeating the same wrong choices repeatedly.
 We might choose a partner who has similar negative traits as the previous one.
 Or we change one job for another, yet never feel satisfied.
 We might argue with a family member each time we meet them.
 Or eat something sweet whenever we can and feel powerless to change it.

 Instead of looking at our life as an outsider and assess what behaviors support us and serve us, we close our eyes and hope this will be different.
-It’s easy to see your best friend repeating the same melodrama with men, yet it’s more difficult, to be honest with yourself to understand why your relationships end the same way.
+It’s easy to see your best friend repeating the same melodrama with men, yet it’s more difficult to be honest with yourself to understand why your relationships end the same way.
 That is why patterns have such a significant power over us.
-We’re unconscious of most of them and thus we don’t break free from patterns.
+We’re unconscious of most of them, and thus we don’t break free from patterns.

 Some of the common patterns